bobturneruk/image-processing-onboarding/presentation.md

 # Welcome

-# Why teach this course?
+# Why teach this lesson?

-# What's in the course?
+# What's in the lesson?

 # [What do I need to know first?](https://datacarpentry.org/image-processing/prereqs/index.html)